 Fudge Insurance’s Guide to Central Florida Fun

 After you find the perfect vacation rental property amidst the sun and attractions of Orlando Florida, it’s time to explore.
 You’ve been to the theme parks and the beach more times than you can count.
 Now what?
 The Fudge Insurance offices are headquartered in Central Florida, so we have lot of ideas.
-From exceptional dining opportunities to relaxing parks, there are plenty of ways to explore and enjoy the Orlando area.
+From exceptional dining opportunities to relaxing parks, or perhaps you could even check out Florida’s best water parks!
+There are plenty of ways to explore and enjoy the Orlando area.

 Just 16 miles from downtown, the spring and the river it feeds offers crystal clear waters perfect for swimming, canoeing, or kayaking.
 You can also explore Florida’s natural wonders on over 20 miles of trails.
 Pack a picnic, put on your bathing suit, and bring your sense of adventure as you discover Florida at its purest.